 Dog Walk Time

-Dogs get wet, dogs get muddy, so packing towels will be useful.
-On our holidays for dogs, I also have some fantastic drying coats, that I use after a wet dog walk.
+Dogs get wet, dogs get muddy, so packing towels will be useful for any dog-friendly holiday!.
+On our holidays for dogs, I also have some fantastic drying coats, that I use after a wet and muddy dog walk.
 It saves taking lots of towels with us and trying to dry them again before the next walk.
-I love our drying coats, they have come in so useful!
+I love our drying coats, they are a must-have item for any dog owner!

-If you’re wanting to brush your dog while on your family holiday, then it is best to take a brush with you too.
+Also while on your family holiday with a dog in tow, then it is best to take a dog brush with you too.

-When we go on holiday for dogs I have found my car boot opener to be very useful.
+When we go on holiday for dogs I have found my car boot opener to be very useful for leaving a dog in a car.
 This keeps the car boot open while we pop to a shop etc. I would not do this on a hot day though.
-Another useful item would be fans that you can switch on to blow cool air around the car.
+Another useful item would be dog fans that you can switch on to blow cool air around the car.

-If you are planning on having a picnic while away, you could have a tie-up spike which goes in the ground and tie them to.
+If you are planning on having a picnic while away, you could have a tie-up spike that goes in the ground and tie them to.